KyleGoslan/Digital-Media-Design/07 - TableViews/README.md

 You **must** adopt the `UITableViewDataSource` protocol.
 As the name suggest this is responsible for providing the table view with the data it is going to display.
 All the other delegate methods in the `UITableViewDelegate` protocol are optional.

+> If you need to refresh what delegates are and hwo they work, go and read the notes on them [here](https://github.com/KyleGoslan/Digital-Media-Design/tree/master/05%20-%20Delegates)

 ![Image](Resources/table-views-01.png)